-Maltesers are an incredibly popular chocolate snack in the UK.
+Maltesers are a very popular British chocolate.
+They are iconic, and are sold in small red packets in every corner shop or supermarket in the UK.
 Maltesers themselves are small honeycomb spheres covered in milk chocolate.
 They’re quite light which makes them easy to eat and super addictive.
 In the US, Whoppers are the closest alternative if you can’t get hold of Maltesers.

 Traybakes are simple flat desserts, such as brownies and bars, which are cut into slices or squares.
 Some people know this recipe as Maltesers tiffin.